 Implementation Steering Group for Organ Utilisation

-The Department of Health and Social Care have established an Implementation Steering Group for Organ Utilisation (ISOU).
+The Department of Health and Social Care established the Implementation Steering Group for Organ Utilisation (ISOU) to oversee the implementation of Organ Utilisation Group's recommendations.

 On this page